 To find the encryption type for your Wi-Fi, follow these steps:

-Once you’ve gathered the information for your wireless network, the final step is to provide the following information to link the scanner to Spektrix:
+Once you have the information for your wireless network, the final step is to pass on scanning information to SSE Technologies to set up the scanner:

 SSE Technologies will use the information you provide to complete the setup of Zebra and Janam ticket scanners.